Month 11, Day 29, Sunday 3:00 p.m.

 They climbed carefully up the hastily-patched circular stairs, and Thaddeus crossed his arms as he looked down on the people milling around busily below, imagining standing against the clawing wind and lightning-cracked sky while raining down attack spells on them.
 “The man she was with.
 Tell me about him.”

 “He wore a mask,” Kuchen said.
 “The workers described it as blank-featured, with a pit of shadows beneath it rather than flesh and blood.
 They believed him to be the leader of the Verdant Stags, and one did note that he commanded the Stag team, which leads credence to the assumption.
-We’ve had other reports of an individual matching his general description before, a couple times in altercations with the Morrows.”
+We’ve had other reports of an individual matching his general description before, a couple of times in altercations with the Morrows.”

 “I assume you have questioned the Verdant Stags about this?”